MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismcmoidrequestcomplete.md

 ## -description

 The
-  <b>NdisMCmOidRequestComplete</b> function returns the final status of a CoNDIS OID requestthat a miniport
+  <b>NdisMCmOidRequestComplete</b> function returns the final status of a CoNDIS OID request that a miniport
   call manager (MCM) driver's
   <a href="/windows-hardware/drivers/ddi/ndis/nc-ndis-protocol_co_oid_request">ProtocolCoOidRequest</a> function
   previously returned NDIS_STATUS_PENDING for.